 Message Pre-Existing IPR means any Intellectual Property Rights owned and created by Messagex prior to the Commencement Date (together with any improvements, modifications and enhancements made to those rights during the term of this agreement).

 Message Recipient means, in relation to a Message, the Customer’s intended recipient of that Message.

 Messaging Services means the messaging and related services provided to the Customer by Messagex via the Website and the provision to the Customer of access to the Web Tools (including the facility for the Customer to submit Messages for sending through the Messagex Systems).

-Personal Information means any information or opinion about a natural person (whether true or not), including ‘personal information’ as that term is defined in the Privacy Act, which either party collects or has access to, stores or discloses, or otherwise handles, in the course of performing, or receiving the benefit of, the Services.
+Personal Information means any information or opinion about a natural person (whether true or not), including ‘personal information’, which either party collects or has access to, stores or discloses, or otherwise handles, in the course of performing, or receiving the benefit of, the Services.

 Personnel means, in relation to a party, officers, employees, agents and contractors, including representatives of that party and its Related Corporations.

 all codes, guidelines, service standards and procedures issued by a Governmental Agency; and